hayah1999/basic-web-app/README.md

 create a database with single table as it's a simple web app to practise login and register users
  - The table consists of email , username , password , password
 Don't forget to download the repo and try it yourself and get to practise.

+#### How it looks like

+In the screenshots folder you will find how it should look like except for the sidebar picter i changed that :)